-From Margaret on November 14th, 2011 in Bathroom Remodel
+From Engineering on November 14, 2011 in Bathroom Remodel

 We’ve seen a recent surge of interest in bathroom remodeling—especially small bathroom remodels.
 Aside from a kitchen renovation, improving and updating a bathroom is one of the best things you can do for your home, and brings one of the highest returns on investment.

 Not to mention that your home functions better and more beautifully in the meantime, especially if you live in an urban setting where housing is smaller and dwellings usually have one bathroom.

 Price-Check Your Bathroom Remodel